Duncan Family Farms are traditional family run beef and sheep farmers located beside Loch Lomond in Scotland.

 The farms’ sheep stock originates at Inveruglas, which was the first of the family farms.
 Blairfad & Lands of Drumhead buy sheep and cattle from Inveruglas.
 The southern farms buy older ewes from Inveruglas and use them for a year or two where life is much easier for them.
 They also buy calves from the northern farm and winter them in their sheds, to be sold on after the summer grazing season.
 Some of the females are kept for breeding and some of the hardier types are sold back to Inveruglas as breeding females too, once they are more mature.

 All three farms are quality meat assured, operating a closed herd and flock policy.
 This means we don’t buy in any female replacements; only breeding tups and bulls are bought in.

 We’ve recently started selling our home-grown, grass fed lamb, hogget and mutton direct to the consumer from the farm and online.

-With the future in mind we are currently looking at diversifying our business by adding self-catering accommodation at two of our farms.
+With the future in mind we have diversified our business by adding self-catering accommodation at two of our farms.

 A Brief History of the Business

 Henry Duncan and his wife Mary moved into Inveruglas house, a former shooting lodge, initially in 1940 as tenants.
 Henry was a Commander in the Royal Navy and stationed at Greenock on the River Clyde.
 Amongst other vessels, he had served on the navy’s flagship HMS Royal Oak, which was famously sunk in Scapa Flow, Orkney, on the night of 14 October 1939 by a German U boat.
 Henry was on board the Royal Oak that night and managed to survive after swimming and floating for many hours on seawater aflame with burning oil.